hcr5/studygo-api/README.md

 ### 1. **Authentication**
 - **Endpoint:** `/auth/get_token`
 - **Method:** POST
-- **Description:** Authenticates a user and returns a JSON object with a session token.
+- **Description:** Authenticates a user and returns a JSON object with a session token (this token will be the `x-auth-token` header).
 - **Parameters:**
   - `email` (string, required)
   - `password` (string, required)